latex3/latex3.github.io/about/logo/index.md

 # LaTeX, LaTeX3 and expl3 Logos and Usage

-We’ve put together some assets for those times when you want to show off your work as being produced by LaTeX or link back to us.
+We’ve put together some assets for those times when you want to show off your work as being produced by LaTeX, or link back to us.
 Happy typesetting!

+We like to thank [Paulo Cereda](https://github.com/cereda) for designing and implementing the initial "hummingbird" logo for LaTeX.

 ***